SH7010 - Health Protection: Principles and Practice (2021/22)

 • Allow students to develop competency in applying basic terminology, definitions, and principles of key health protection issues

-• To identify and critique protection and control measures
+• Identify and critique infectious disease protection and control measures

-• To develop knowledge, understanding, and application of principles of health promotion through the use of case study examples
+• Develop knowledge, understanding, and application of the principles of Health Protection through the use of case study examples

 This module covers the following areas: -

-• The basics of health protection, including what it is, who is involved and introduce students to the basics of infection microbiology LO1
+• • The basics of health protection, including what it is, who is involved and an introduction to infection microbiology LO1

-• The epidemiology and control of selected communicable diseases LO2, LO3
+• The epidemiology and control of selected communicable diseases LO1, LO2, LO3

 • Environmental public health LO3, LO4